Softnet-Free/softnet-ms/docs/single/sections/access-rights.md

 You can see that both users, Owner and Alex, are in the <span class="text-red">DENIED USERS</span> section.
 We'll now assign the <span class="text-role">Administrator</span> role to Owner, and the <span class="text-role">User</span> role to Alex.

-Clicking the "&gt;&gt;" button, which is to the right of Owner, opens the editor for managing roles of Owner:
+Clicking the "&gt;&gt;" button, which is to the left of Owner, opens the editor for managing roles of Owner:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.3_6.png %})